MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

 -   Fully test your retry strategy under as wide a set of circumstances as possible, especially when both the application and the target resources or services that it uses are under extreme load.
 To check behavior during testing, you can:

     -   Inject transient and nontransient faults into the service.
 For example, send invalid requests or add code that detects test requests and responds with different types of errors.
-For examples that use TestApi, see [Fault Injection Testing with TestApi](/archive/msdn-magazine/2010/august/msdn-magazine-test-run-fault-injection-testing-with-testapi) and [Introduction to TestApi -- Part 5: Managed Code Fault Injection APIs](/archive/blogs/ivo_manolov/introduction-to-testapi-part-5-managed-code-fault-injection-apis).
+For examples that use TestApi, see [Fault Injection Testing with TestApi](/archive/msdn-magazine/2010/august/msdn-magazine-test-run-fault-injection-testing-with-testapi) and [Introduction to TestApi - Part 5: Managed Code Fault Injection APIs](/archive/blogs/ivo_manolov/introduction-to-testapi-part-5-managed-code-fault-injection-apis).

     -   Create a mockup of the resource or service that returns a range of errors that the real service might return.
 Cover all the types of errors that your retry strategy is designed to detect.

     -   For custom services that you create and deploy, force transient errors to occur by temporarily disabling or overloading the service.
-(Don\'t attempt to overload any shared resources or shared services in Azure.)
+(Don't attempt to overload any shared resources or shared services in Azure.)

     -   For HTTP-based APIs, consider using the FiddlerCore library in your automated tests to change the outcome of HTTP requests, either by adding extra roundtrip times or by changing the response (like the HTTP status code, headers, body, or other factors).
 Doing so enables deterministic testing of a subset of the failure conditions, for transient faults and other types of failures.
 For more information, see [FiddlerCore](https://www.telerik.com/fiddler/fiddlercore).
 For examples of how to use the library, particularly the **HttpMangler** class, examine the [source code for the Azure Storage SDK](https://github.com/Azure/azure-storage-net/tree/master/Test).

     -   Perform high load factor and concurrent tests to ensure that the retry mechanism and strategy works correctly under these conditions.
-These tests will also help ensure that the retry doesn't have an adverse effect on the operation of the client or cause cross-contamination between requests.
+These tests also help ensure that the retry doesn't have an adverse effect on the operation of the client or cause cross-contamination between requests.

 #### Manage retry policy configurations

 -   A *retry policy* is a combination of all the elements of your retry strategy.
 It defines the detection mechanism that determines whether a fault is likely to be transient, the type of interval to use (like regular, exponential back-off, and randomization), the actual interval values, and the number of times to retry.

 -   Implement retries in many places, even in the simplest application, and in every layer of more complex applications.
 Rather than hard-coding the elements of each policy at multiple locations, consider using a central point to store all policies.
 For example, store values like the interval and retry count in application configuration files, read them at runtime, and programmatically build the retry policies.
 Doing so makes it easier to manage the settings and to modify and fine-tune the values in order to respond to changing requirements and scenarios.
-However, design the system to store the values rather than rereading a configuration file every time, and use suitable defaults if the values can\'t be obtained from configuration.
+However, design the system to store the values rather than rereading a configuration file every time, and use suitable defaults if the values can't be obtained from configuration.

 -   In an Azure Cloud Services application, consider storing the values that are used to build the retry policies at runtime in the service configuration file so that you can change them without needing to restart the application.